Norton St Philip

 Injunction and Judicial Review

-This Plan was subject to a Judicial Review challenging the decision of Council Cabinet to accept the examiners report and allow the neighbourhood plan to proceed to referendum.
+This Neighbourhood Plan was subject to a Judicial Review challenging the decision of Council Cabinet made on 2nd September 2019 to accept the examiners report and allow the neighbourhood plan to proceed to referendum.
 The High Court Judgement dismissing this challenge on all grounds can be found.
 An application to the Court of Appeal was made on 1st June 2020 and heard on 28th July.
 The grounds of appeal are .
-Judgement is expected in Autumn 2020.
-An injunction against the holding of a referendum remains in place and no arrangements for a referendum can be made until the claimant's appeal proceedings have concluded.